Language of instruction: English

 You must carry the equivalent of 15-18 UW credits while abroad on this program, as determined through a scale for credit equivalency.
 At least 50% of the courses you take abroad must be in engineering, science, or math.
 You can take any course abroad that you can get approved as equivalent to a UW course; learn how to get courses equated.
 You can also choose from a list of courses already approved as equivalent to UW courses:

 To view all BUTE courses that have been equated and their UW equivalents go to IESP's Existing Equivalencies page.

 Consult the Erasmus and Exchange Office's website to view available courses.

-The lists of courses offered in Spring 2017 are below.
-These are provided as a reference--course lists for Spring 2018 will not be available until at least November 2017.
+The lists of courses offered in Fall 2017 are below.
+These are provided as a reference--course lists for Fall 2018 will not be available until at least May 2018.

 - Chemical Technology and Biotechnology

 - Civil Engineering

 - Mechanical Engineering